willfitz88/swapi-codetest/README.md

 **Using the application**

 Run code in any browser using scratch js or similar.
-The app will ask for a number input the results are returned in the console.
+The app will ask for a number input the results are returned in the console log.

 **Future improvements & options**